drewrey/personal-site/now/index.md

 permalink: /now/
 ---

 I live in Atlanta.
-I work in Buckhead for [Cvent][Cvent] at the intersection of software enginerring and analytics.
+I work in Buckhead for [Cvent][Cvent] at the intersection of software engineering and analytics.

 Some of my current interests include [react][react], continuous integration, and company knowledge transfer.
 I've been working with a friend on [an app][virgil] to discuss and annotate content (poetry, philosophy, etc) à la [genius][genius] – come contribute!
 During the #MARTAHackathon, I worked on a [web app][TrainWhistle] to send text messages for MARTA trains.